RayZorb/Highcharts-for-Weather34/README.md

 13. You will notice that not all of these charts are represented in the links on the alternative index page.
 If you wish to add or change the links the following format must be used, where '[chart_ID]' is the name of the chart e.g. 'humidityplot and '[time_frame]' is either 'weekly' or 'yearly': -

             href="<?php echo $chartsource;?>/highcharts.html?chart='[chart_ID]'&span='[time_frame]'&temp='<?php echo $weather['temp_units'];?>'&pressure='<?php echo $weather['barometer_units'];?>'&wind='<?php echo $weather['wind_units'];?>'&rain='<?php echo $weather['rain_units']?>" data-lity >

+            The complete list of chart IDs available are as follows (the small plots are included in the almanacs): -

+            temperatureplot,
+            indoorplot,
+            tempsmallplot,
+            tempallplot,
+            tempderivedplot,
+            humidityplot,
+            barometerplot,
+            barsmallplot,
+            dewpointplot,
+            windsmallplot,
+            winddirplot,
+            windplot,
+            windallplot,
+            windroseplot,
+            rainplot,
+            rainsmallplot,
+            radiationplot,
+            raduvplot,
+            radsmallplot,
+            uvplot,
+            uvsmallplot

 Any problems, contact me on steepleian@gmail.com or raise an Issue